cybertraining-dsc/fa20-523-314/project/project.md

 #### 6.3.2 Root mean squared error(RMSE)

 RMSE is the square root of MSE scores.
 The square root is introduced to make scale of the errors to be the same as the scale of targets.
 Similar to MSE, the lower scores for RMSE means the better model performance.
-Therefore, in this project, the models with lower RMSE values will be monitored.
+Therefore, in this project, the models with lower RMSE values will be monitored[^9].

 #### 6.3.3 R-Squared(R2) Score

 R2 score is the goodness-of-fit measure.
 It's a statistical measure that ranges between 0 and 1.
 R2 score helps the analyst to understand how similar the fitted line is to the data it is fitted to.
 The closer it is to one, the more likely the model predicts its variance.
 Similarly, if the score is zero, the model doesn't predict any variance.
 In this project the R2 score of the test data is calculated.
-The model with highest R2 scores will be considered.
+The model with highest R2 scores will be considered[^9].

 ### 6.4 Baseline Linear Regression model